hidetatz/hidetatz.github.io/data/articles/amazon_memorydb_architecture.md

 lang: en
 ---

+Note: This article is available in [Japanese](https://hidetatz.io/articles/2021/11/19/amazon_memorydb_architecture_ja/) also.

 ## Introduction

 [Amazon MemoryDB for Redis](https://aws.amazon.com/memorydb/) is a distributed managed database compatible with Redis interface, announced by AWS in 2021.